Master of the Dirt

 13 Nova.
 I often wondered why you ran a green number 13 when you went to Florida?

 Gilbert: That was Vern that got me into that paint job and number.
-Somehow or another,
+Somehow or another, John

 Holmes ended up with this Howe Chassis.
 What he knew about a Chassis I don’t know, but it